ILIAS-eLearning/ILIAS/Services/MetaData/ROADMAP.md

 Reused constants should be collected into bespoke classes as appropriate, instead of being scattered across the component.

+### Clean up Remains of Migration for Ilias 10

+With ILIAS 10, the migration ilMDLOMConformanceMigration can be deleted.
+To clean up the migration, the following table columns should be dropped:

+- il_md_cpr_selections: copyright, language, costs, cpr_restrictions, migrated

 ### Metadata Schema

 Check whether renaming the currently incorrect preset schema